seblhaire/tagsinput/README.md

 Laravel loads config files very early in process.
 Therefore config files cannot contain `__('translation.key')`.
 In order to solve this issue, we made an helper either to print directly strings or to send translation key to translation helper.
 Translation keys can be delimited by character \# .
 Ex: `"#tagsinput::messages.tagshelp#"`.
 Original translations are stored under `vendor/seblhaire/tagsinput/resources/lang`.
 If you publish package files, you can find translations in `resources/lang/vendor/tagsinput/`.

 Feel free to translate keys in your own language and either to send it to the author or to do a merge request on GitHub.

+# Questions?
+Contributions?

+Feel free to send feature requests or merge request to the author or simply to ask questions.